64kramsystem/personal_notes/bevy.md

 States are the global app states.
 It's convenient to use plugins to group systems to use with states.

 WATCH OUT!
-Since states aren internally implemented via run criteria, they will conflict with other run criteria uses, e.g. fixed timestep.
+Since states are internally implemented via run criteria, they will conflict with other run criteria uses, e.g. fixed timestep.

 Setup: